-When to Use Protected Methods in Ruby
+When to use protected methods in Ruby

-method visibility in Ruby is one of its more confusing aspects.
+The protected method visibility in Ruby is one of its more confusing aspects.
 I recently took a closer look at it, and found that it has an interesting use case.

-First let’s take a quick look at how public
+First let’s take a quick look at how public and private method visibility works.

 class Foo